laedvin/ReversiAI/genetic_algorithm/genetic_algorithm.md

 ## Current implementation

-Currently each agent play a series of placement matches against a random policy AI.
-The random policy AI has a fixed 500 Elo.
+Currently each agent play a series of placement matches against a baseline agent from the previous generation.
+The agent with the highest Elo is chosen to be the baseline agent.
+During these placement matches the Elo of the baseline agent is held constant.

 Matches among the populations are then played in a round-robin format, meaning that each agent will play against every other agent.

-After that the agents play against the random policy AI again.
+After that the agents play against the baseline agent again.

 ## Possible changes